Agoric/documentation/main/glossary/README.md

 ## Comparable

-A *passable* is something that can be marshalled.
-A *comparable* is a passable whose leaves contain no promises.
+A *comparable* is a [passable](#passable) whose leaves contain no promises.
 Two comparables can be synchronously compared for structural equivalence.

-A comparable is a JavaScript object containing no promises, and can thus be locally compared for equality with another object.
-If either object contains Promises, equality is indeterminable.
+If either passable object contains Promises, equality is indeterminable.
 If both are fulfilled down to Presences and local state, then either they're the same all the way down, or they represent different objects.